-To date, our treatment trials have involved children and adults identified primarily for either dyslexia or ADHD.
+Our treatment trials have involved children and adults identified primarily for either dyslexia or ADHD.
 However, we have taken care to assess features of all three conditions as far as possible.
 (For the record, more than half of our dyslexic and ADHD children met clinical criteria for dyspraxia, and we found the usual high overlap between dyslexia and ADHD in both children and adults).
-Our adult study also included a non-dyslexic group, as some benefits from HUFA supplementation would be expected in the general population; and controlled studies of dyspraxia are now in process.
+In our adult study, we also included a non-dyslexic group, and we assessed them using the same measures, as there is already some evidence of benefits from HIJFA supplementation in the general population